-4. The Criteria support goal-based diagnosis.
+5. The Criteria support goal-based diagnosis.

-The Criteria and the Scoring Guidelines make up a two-part diagnostic (assessment) system.
+The Criteria and the Scoring Guidelines make up a twopart diagnostic (assessment) system.
 The Criteria are a set of 18 performance-oriented requirements.
 The Scoring Guidelines spell out the assessment dimensions-Process and Results-and the key factors used to assess each dimension.
 An assessment thus provides a profile of strengths and opportunities for improvement relative to the 18 performance-oriented requirements and relative to process and performance maturity as determined by the Scoring Guidelines.
-In this way, assessment leads to actions that contribute to performance improvement in all areas, as described in the box above.
+In this way, assessment leads to actions that contribute to performance improvement in all areas, as described in the box on page 7.
 This diagnostic assessment is a useful management tool that goes beyond most performance reviews and is applicable to a wide range of strategies, management systems, and types of organizations.

-CHANGES FROM THE 2006 CRITERIA
+CHANGES FROM THE 2006 HEALTH CARE CRITERIA

-The Criteria for Performance Excellence continue to evolve in order to address the dynamic environment that all senior leaders and their organizations face today.
-To succeed and to sustain a leadership position in your marketplace or community involves addressing ever more complex challenges, choices, and decisions.
+The Health Care Criteria for Performance Excellence continue to evolve in order to address the dynamic environment that all senior leaders and their organizations face today.
+To succeed and to sustain a leadership position in your health care marketplace or community involves addressing ever more complex challenges, choices, and decisions.
 Furthermore, most choices and decisions are not simple; each choice and decision has ramifications elsewhere in your organization, in your operations, in your strategy, and in your performance results.
 The Baldrige Criteria evolve to ask the right questions to guide your decision making and to address the vital linkages in organizational structure, operations, strategy, and results.
-While individual questions in the Criteria are straightforward, providing the answers should be thought-provoking and may be complex.
+While individual questions in the Health Care Criteria are straightforward, providing the answers should be thought-provoking and may be complex.
 However, if the questions were not challenging, they could not help you guide and align your organization toward sustainable success.

-The most significant revisions to the 2007 Criteria address four areas of growing importance: (1) strategic advantages and core competencies, (2) innovation, (3) work systems for producing your business results, and (4) workforce engagement, workforce capability, and workforce capacity.
+The most significant revisions to the 2007 Criteria address four areas of growing importance: (1) strategic advantages and core competencies, (2) innovation, (3) work systems for producing your health care and business results, and (4) workforce engagement, workforce capability, and workforce capacity.

-While most organizations devote considerable effort to addressing their strategic challenges, they do not give sufficient attention to capitalizing and building on their strategic advantages.
+While most health care organizations devote considerable effort to addressing their strategic challenges, they do not give sufficient attention to capitalizing and building on their strategic advantages.
 Does your organization identify and develop its core competencies to sustain and grow that strategic advantage?
-The 2007 Criteria ask the critical questions.
+The 2007 Health Care Criteria ask the critical questions.

 Innovation is the common driver for U.S. competitive advantage.
-Does your organization consider innovation from the product and service, the operational, and the business model perspectives?
-The 2007 Criteria ask the critical questions.
+Does your organization consider innovation from the health care and service delivery, the operational, and the business model perspectives?
+The 2007 Health Care Criteria ask the critical questions.

-Your work systems are a combination of internal "production" processes that involve your workforce and external processes and contributions that involve your partners, your supply chain, and possibly contractors and collaborators.
+Your work systems are a combination of internal processes that involve your workforce and external processes and contributions that involve your partners, your supply chain, and possibly contractors and collaborators.
 How do you make critical work system decisions?
 Do they consider your core competencies and strategic advantages?
-The 2007 Criteria ask the critical questions.
+The 2007 Health Care Criteria ask the critical questions.

 Your success is dependent on your workforce and its vital contributions.
 What do you do to engage your workforce for high performance?
 Do members of your workforce have the capabilities they need to do their jobs?
 Do you have the workforce capacity to staff for success and to accomplish your core competencies?
-The 2007 Criteria ask the critical questions.
+The 2007 Health Care Criteria ask the critical questions.